alberon/awe/docs/installation.rst

     $ sudo npm install -g awe@1.0.0

-To see a list of all available versions, see the `changelog <changelog>`_.
+To see a list of all available versions, see the :doc:`changelog`.

 ===========
  Upgrading
 ===========

 Because Awe is installed globally, you only need to upgrade it once per machine, not separately for each project.
-Every effort will be made to ensure backwards compatibility, though you should check the `changelog <changelog>`_ to see what has changed.
+Every effort will be made to ensure backwards compatibility, though you should check the :doc:`changelog` to see what has changed.

 ----------------------
  Checking for updates